gkatrechko/gkatrechko/README.md

-## Hi there 👋 I'm Ignat
+## Hi there 🙋‍♂️ I'm Ignat :bowtie:
 ### From Odessa, Ukraine :ukraine:
 #### Welcome to my GitHub Profile :octocat:

-I have been working for 9 years in a merchant shipping inducstry as a Navigational Officer on the Bridge before I switched to IT.\
+I have been working for 9 years in a merchant shipping inducstry as a Navigational Officer on the Bridge before I switched to IT 👨🏼‍💻.\
 Right now I am studying at EPAM Systems course for QA Automation Testing.

 ### **Skills:**